 In order to support Ecodesign provisions for material efficiency, methods for the assessment and measurement of relevant aspects such as product durability, reparability and recyclability are under development.
-ECOS participates in these processes under M/543 and also aspires to participate in the development of such methods at product-specific level.
+ECOS participates in these processes at horizontal (M/543) and product-specific level.

 An improved standard to measure aspects such as energy efficiency of washing machines is expected to be published in early 2021.

 The current CEN-CENELEC work on methods to measure the performance of robot and cordless vacuum cleaners shows progress, which is why ECOS gave it a favourable opinion.
 Nonetheless, we expect further improvements as the standards are not yet good enough to prevent future potential abuse.

 The much awaited standard EN 45554 for the assessment of repairability, reusability and upgradeability (RRU) of ecodesign products has finally been published.
 A major step towards better design and waste reduction, its methodology identifies criteria to determine how easy it is to repair, reuse or upgrade products ranging from household appliances to consumer electronics.